jwloka/salsa-cubana/README.md

 # Salsa Figures @ Salsa Passion
-Some personal notes with hints on how to remember the figures we've been learning at Salsa Passion.
+Some personal notes with hints on how to remember the figures we've been learning at [Salsa Passion](http://salsapassion.ch).
 The figures are sorted alphabetically.
 Since some figures include the steps of others I simply refer to them.

+{{TOC}}

 **Disclaimer:** The wording may be wrong, the spelling too as well as the timing.
 I'm neither an expert in Spanish nor in Salsa Cubana.

+## Figures (alphabetically)
 ### Adios (1x8)
 - 01-04 Sideward opening out, step towards the girl on 2, close the figure on 3
 - 05-08 Walk around each other 5-6, raise left arm on 6 and walk under the arm